mritunjaysharma394/vowpal-wiki/C#.md

 ``

 # String based examples
 Pro: no pitfalls when it comes to reproducibility/compatibility when used together with VW binary.
-Pro: supports affixes
+Pro: supports affixes.
 Con: slowest variant due to string marshaling.
 Con: --affix is not supported, though easy to replicate in C#.

 ```c#